robink/mixcloud-to-spotify/README.md

 Mixcloud to Spotify
 ===================

-Just a simple script to search for a specific mixcloud cloudcast, crawl it and find associated tracks on Spotify.
+Just a simple script that crawls tracks on Spotify from a Mixcloud cloudcast tracklist.

-Current version now skips any cloudcasts that don't match the one you're searching for and writes a txt file with Spotify URLs for all matches that you can quickly select all, copy and paste directly into Spotify play queue.
+All Spotify URIs are written on a txt file so that you can copy and paste directly into Spotify play queue.

-Usage:
+### Install

+Get Ruby (tested only with Ruby > 2.0) and run `bundle install`

+### Usage

 `ruby m2s.rb`